 3D printing, for example, has been used

 by director of Chanel, Karl Lagerfeld, to create intricate and unusual accessories.
 Lagerfeld isn’t the only member of fashion royalty using tech to achieve innovator status, remember the Met Ball Gala in 2016, with the futuristic Manus x Machina theme?
 Specifically, Claire Danes’ glow in the dark dress that completely stole creative the ?!
 Literally. spot light

 Created by Zac Posen, this glow in the dark dress was a revolutionary masterpiece.
 With specialised fabric from France and lined with fibre optic LED lights and 30 battery packs sewed into the Cinderella gown, Zac told Good Morning America "I’m interested in that place, where the past and the future meet, because that’s universal and that hits a chord around the world…just recognizing beauty and a magic moment between fantasy and technology.”
 Nothing short of magical, this gown was made by 6 people and taking over 600 hours to complete, Posen’s dress was a revolution in not

-creativity, but also in construction,
+only but also in construction, creativity, design functionality. and

 The hybrid of fashion and technology is not confined to the couture rooms of luxury fashion houses.
 Innovative leaders such as Nike, have introduced self-lacing sneakers.
 In 2016 The ‘HyperAdapt 1.0’ trainers that adjust automatically when the wearer puts them on, were available in a limited quantity on the Nike app.
 Despite the brand not directly targeting those with disabilities, the possibility exists for such a market.